MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab02_Canvas_App_1.md

 2. Select **Add existing | App | Canvas app**
 3. Select **Outside solutions** tab
 4. Select **Campus Staff** app, press **Add**

+# Challenges

+* Calendar view of all visits
+* Filtering by date range
+* Would you consider using *appointment* activity as part of the solution?
+What would it change?
+* How to display multiple meetings during a single visit